 If we are not able to maintain revenues from sales of SOLIRIS and ULTOMIRIS, or such revenues decrease, our operating results would be negatively impacted and our ability to fund research and development, commercialize or acquire new products would be harmed, which would limit our ability to diversify our revenue base and our stock price could be adversely affected.
-In addition, as a result of having our revenue concentrated in SOLIRIS and ULTOMIRIS, our future revenues and results of operations can be significantly harmed by, among other factors, the introduction of one or more biosimilar products or other competitive products that treat the same indications, adverse developments in the commercialization and sale of these products or a change in reimbursement policies by payers for the C5 complement inhibitors.
-For example, a biosimilar has been introduced in Russia and the FDA recently approved a CD19directed cytolytic antibody treatment for NMOSD patients in the US.
+In addition, as a result of having our revenue concentrated in SOLIRIS and ULTOMIRIS, our future revenues and results of operations can be significantly harmed by, among other factors, the introduction of one or more biosimilar products or other competitive products that treat the same indications, adverse developments in the commercialization and sale of our C5 inhibitors or a change in reimbursement policies by payers for the C5 complement inhibitors.
+For example, a biosimilar has been introduced in Russia and a CD19-directed cytolytic antibody treatment and an IL-6R antibody, were both recently approved for NMOSD patients in the US and certain other jurisdictions.